Vicenza: Early modern era

-Vicenza was a candidate to host the Council of Trent.
+Vicenza was selected as a candidate to host the Council of Trent.

 The 16th century was the time of Andrea Palladio, who left many outstanding examples of his art with palaces and villas in the city's territory, which before Palladio's passage, was arguably the most downtrodden and esthetically lacking city in Veneto.

 After the Fall of the Venetian Republic in 1797, under Napoleonic rule, it was made a duché grand-fief (not a grand duchy, but a hereditary (extinguished in 1896), nominal duchy, a rare honor reserved for French officials) within Napoleon's personal Kingdom of Italy for general Caulaincourt, also imperial Grand-Écuyer.
 One of the consequences of the city's occupation was the destruction of a prized silver model of the city, the Jewel of Vicenza.

 19th century and later

 After 1814, Vicenza passed to the Austrian Empire.
 In 1848, however, the populace rose against Austria, more violently than in any other Italian centre apart from Milan and Brescia (the city would receive the highest award for military valour for the courage displayed by revolutionaries in this period).
-As a part of the Kingdom of Lombardy–Venetia, it was annexed to Italy after the Third War of Italian independence.
+As a part of the Kingdom of Lombardy–Venetia, it was annexed to Italy after the Third Italian War of Independence.

 Vicenza's area was a location of major combat in both World War I (on the Asiago plateau) and World War II (a focal center of the Italian resistance), and it was the most damaged city in Veneto by Allied bombings, including many of its monuments; the civil victims were over 2,000.
 The end of World War II was followed by a period of depression, caused by the devastation during the two world wars.
 In the 1960s, the whole central part of Veneto, witnessed a strong economic development caused by the emergence of small and medium family businesses, ranging in a vast array of products (that often emerged illegally) that paved the way for what would be known as the "miracolo del nord-est" ("miracle of the northeast").

 In the following years, the economic development grew vertiginously.
 Huge industrial areas sprouted around the city, massive and disorganized urbanization and employment of foreign immigrants increased.

 Vicenza is home to the US Army post Caserma Ederle (Camp Ederle), also known as the U.S. Army Garrison Vicenza.
 In 1965, Caserma Ederle became the headquarters of the Southern European Task Force, which includes the 173d Airborne Brigade.
 In January 2006, the European Gendarmerie Force was inaugurated in Vicenza.